Vincent-the-gamer/pycn/README_en.md

 2. Put it anywhere, then add the folder to your PATH
 3. Test env variable by running `pycn --help`.
-4. Run pycn code by `pycn run --file xxx.pycn`
+4. Run pycn code by `pycn run xxx.pycn`

 ## Dylibs